ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 - `lspci | grep -i vga` query graphic cards info.
 Output maybe like this:
 		00:02.0 VGA compatible controller: Intel Corporation 3rd Gen Core processor Graphics Controller (rev 09) In addition, lspci command, for example: `lspci -vs 00:02.0` can tell which driver module is in use now.
-- `sudo fdisk -l`, list storage devices of current system.
-It is usefull when mounting a movable device but don't know it's device name.   `sudo fdisk -l /dev/sda`  for example, the command can display some detailed info about the device /dev/sda, such as file system type.
+- `sudo fdisk -l`, list storage devices of current system. `sudo fdisk -l /dev/sda` the command can display some detailed info about the device /dev/sda, such as file system type.
 NOTE: **It requires root**.
+   use `diskutil list` on mac os.
 - `df -lf`, query current available volume on mounted devices.
 - `lshw -class disk`, lists all available disks in system. `lshw -short -C disk` run this command with root, it can give a summary.
 - `sudo lshw -class network`, displays detailed info about network adapter such as discription, product name, vendor, configuration.
 By    these info, we can check device driver version in use. `modinfo driver-name` command can do that.
 It is helpful to solve issue such      as wifi does not work.